-The Commonwealth, represented by the Office of the Arts within the Department of Infrastructure, Transport, Regional Development and Communications (ABN 86 267 354 017), wishes to engage you, [insert full name and ABN (if applicable)], as an Industry Representative to provide grant application advisory services (the Services) for the Live Music Australia Program in accordance with the requirements and terms and conditions set out in this letter and the attached Schedule (including the Code of Conduct).
+The Commonwealth, represented by the Office of the Arts within the Department of Infrastructure, Transport, Regional Development and Communications (ABN 86 267 354 017), wishes to engage you, [insert full name and ABN (if applicable)], as an Indigenous Contemporary Music Industry Representative (Industry Representative) to provide grant application assessment services (the Services) for the Indigenous Contemporary Music program in accordance with the requirements and terms and conditions set out in this letter and the attached Schedule (including the Code of Conduct).

-Industry Representatives are selected by the Office for the Arts based on their music industry-related knowledge, experience and skillsets.
-As an Industry Representative, your music industry experience and knowledge will assist in ensuring funding decisions are equitable and accountable, align with the objectives of the program and deliver sustainable outcomes for the live music industry.
+As an Industry Representative, your experience and knowledge will assist in ensuring funding decisions are equitable and accountable, align with the objectives of the program and deliver sustainable outcomes for the Indigenous contemporary music industry.

-To accept this offer and enter into an agreement with the Commonwealth, please sign the letter and send or email a scanned copy to the address below by [insert date], otherwise this offer will lapse.
-[Optional: Please also execute the attached Confidentiality Deed.]
+To accept this offer and enter into an agreement with the Commonwealth, please sign the letter and email a scanned copy to the address below by [insert date], otherwise this offer will lapse.
+Please also execute and return the attached Confidentiality Deed.